Biden and China’s Xi speak for a second time amid rising tensions

 “The two leaders had a broad, strategic discussion in which they discussed areas where our interests converge, and areas where our interests, values and perspectives diverge,” a White House statement said.

 The call followed discussions among lower-level officials in which U.S. officials had sought to set rules of the road to prevent stiff competition between the two nations from veering into conflict.
-Those discussions were unproductive, according to the senior Biden administration official, who spoke on condition of anonymity under rules set by the White House.
+Those discussions were unproductive, according to the senior Biden administration official, who spoke on the condition of anonymity under rules set by the White House.

 Those included a chaotic scene in Alaska in March, when Secretary of State Antony Blinken and his Chinese counterpart publicly rebuked one another.